xtuml/bridgepoint/doc-bridgepoint/notes/9316_project_terminator/9316_project_terminator.dnt.md

 3.3.4 NONE - This element has no action body

 There are two possible dialect values for a terminator service in a masl domain:
-1. MASL implementation (dialect MASL)
+* MASL implementation (dialect MASL)
-2. C++/external implementation (dialect None)
+* C++/external implementation (dialect None)

 There are three possible dialect values for a terminator service in a masl project:
-1. Override with MASL implementation (dialect MASL)
+* Override with MASL implementation (dialect MASL)
-2. Override with C++/external implementation (dialect None)
+* Override with C++/external implementation (dialect None)
-3. Don't override, implementation will fall back to domain implementation. (declaration not present in terminator)
+* Don't override, implementation will fall back to domain implementation. (declaration not present in terminator)

-It is this third possibility on the project side that is causing the issue here (but the bug with the second possibility is confusing the issue when the supposedly omitted service gets an incorrect .tr generated).
+  It is this possibility on the project side that is causing the issue here (but the bug with the second possibility is confusing the issue when the supposedly omitted service gets an incorrect .tr generated).

 4. Requirements
 ---------------